sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 ______

+When an element is deleted from a heap it is taken from its root.
+For CBT property the element at end, the new node moves towards the leaf, it bubbles down as far as it is necessary to ensure heap property.

 **Reheap Down** : is used when the root of the heap is removed.
 * Replace the root with the last element
 * Compare the new root with its children